NLKNguyen/awesome-language-engineering/README.md

 *Learning materials*:

-* [Flex & Bison Tutorial](http://aquamentus.com/flex_bison.html): this webpage is supposed to be a tutorial for complete novices needing to use Flex and Bison for some real project.
+* Web: [Flex & Bison Tutorial](http://aquamentus.com/flex_bison.html): this webpage is supposed to be a tutorial for complete novices needing to use Flex and Bison for some real project.

-* [Flex & Bison](https://www.amazon.com/flex-bison-Text-Processing-Tools/dp/0596155972/ref=sr_1_1?ie=UTF8&qid=1505766504&sr=8-1&keywords=flex+and+bison): explains how to use flex and bison to solve your problems quickly.
+* Book: [Flex & Bison](https://www.amazon.com/flex-bison-Text-Processing-Tools/dp/0596155972/ref=sr_1_1?ie=UTF8&qid=1505766504&sr=8-1&keywords=flex+and+bison): explains how to use flex and bison to solve your problems quickly.
 This is the update from the original Lex & Yacc book described below.

-* [Lex & Yacc](https://www.amazon.com/lex-yacc-Doug-Brown/dp/1565920007/ref=sr_1_1?ie=UTF8&qid=1505766519&sr=8-1&keywords=lex+and+yacc): shows you how to use two Unix utilities, lex andyacc, in program development.
+* Book: [Lex & Yacc](https://www.amazon.com/lex-yacc-Doug-Brown/dp/1565920007/ref=sr_1_1?ie=UTF8&qid=1505766519&sr=8-1&keywords=lex+and+yacc): shows you how to use two Unix utilities, lex and yacc, in program development.
 These tools help programmers build compilers and interpreters, but they also have a wider range of applications.

 ### [Kaitai Struct](http://kaitai.io/#quick-start)